testersakage/mineclonia-jtest/README.md

 an explanation.

 ## Installation
-This game requires [Minetest](http://minetest.net) to run (version 5.6 or later).
-So you need to install Minetest first.
-Only stable versions of Minetest are officially supported.
-There is no support for running Mineclonia in development versions of Minetest.
+This game requires [Luanti](http://minetest.net) to run (version 5.6 or later).
+So you need to install Luanti first.
+Only stable versions of Luanti are officially supported.
+There is no support for running Mineclonia in development versions of Luanti.

-To install Mineclonia (if you haven't already), move this directory into the “games” directory of your Minetest data directory.
-Consult the help of Minetest to learn more.
+To install Mineclonia (if you haven't already), move this directory into the “games” directory of your Luanti data directory.
+Consult the help of Luanti to learn more.

 ## Useful links
 The Mineclonia repository is hosted at [Codeberg](https://codeberg.org).